percona/percona-backup-mongodb/README.md

 In highly-available architecture such as MongoDB replication there is no need to backup to recover from disk failure etc. If you lose one node you can replace it by re-initialising from one of it's replica set peers.

 The only point of backups of a replica set are **to go back in time**.
-E.g. the web application update was released on Sunday June 9th 23:00 EST but, by 11:23 Monday, someone realizes it has slowly but steadily wiped the historical data of any user who logged in, due to a bug nobody found during QA.
+For example imagine your company's web application update was released on Sunday June 9th 23:00 EST but, by 11:23 Monday, someone realizes it has slowly but steadily wiped the historical data of any user who logged in, due to a bug nobody found during QA.

-No-one likes to have downtime, but it's time roll back: what's the best backup to use?
+No-one likes to have downtime, but it's time to roll back.
+What's the best backup to use?

 ```
 $ pbmctl list backups